Dealing with infidelity?

 - You're feeling invincible and see no problem in doing just what you like.
 You have a list of reasons as to why you're entitled to have an affair, but you're beginning to have niggles about it.

 - You're in touch again with an old flame and despite being married or in a relationship, you feel driven to be close to this person.

-Whatever your reason for being unfaithful, the above are only factors that may have led up to you having a marital affair.
+Whatever your reason for being unfaithful, the above are only factors that may have led up to you having an affair.
 They aren't excuses - you made choices.

 If you're dealing with infidelity or an extramarital affair, I'm afraid to say it will end in tears for at least one of the parties - if it hasn't already.

 Have a look at this short video clip to learn what happens in the brain with regards to lust, romantic love and attachment.
 This video is particularly interesting when you're dealing with infidelity, because it provides some answers to questions such as: "How could this have happened?"